 Because it isn’t the most lucrative career, I’m always surprised that people have been doing archaeology for a really long time.
 However, every generation has its cohort of obsessive antiquarians with a penchant for shovels and a high tolerance for dirt.
 An Englishman named William Stukeley began investigating and mapping henge sites like Avebury and Stonehenge as early as the 18th century.
 Though their surnames make it sound like they founded a prestigious law firm, Ephraim Squier and Edwin Davis are actually famous for mapping hundreds of prehistoric monuments in North America.
 Antiquarians have been ferreting their way around Greece and Rome for ages, with Heinrich Schliemann discovering Troy and Arthur Evans excavating Knossos.
 And who can forget the early 20th-century discovery of the Tomb of Tutankhamun, when Howard Carter strode through the entrance and famously inquired: “Is this where I left my keys?
 I could have sworn I had them here just a second ago.”
 No, no, he actually famously called out to his compatriots that he could see “wonderful things”, and waxed poetic about the event in his journals: “At first I could see nothing, the hot air escaping from the chamber causing the candle flame to flicker, but presently, as my eyes grew accustomed to the light, details of the room within emerged slowly from the mist, strange animals, statues, and gold – everywhere the glint of gold”

 Now if you’ve noticed that early archaeology fails the Bechdel test, points for perceptiveness.
-However, while females have been largely excluded from foundational archaeological narratives, the team at Trowelblazers is working to uncover the often significant disciplinary contributions made by women that have been left out of popular narratives.
+However, while women have been largely excluded from foundational archaeological narratives, the team at Trowelblazers is working to uncover the often significant disciplinary contributions made by women that have been left out of popular narratives.
 If you’re interested in the history of archaeology as a discipline, their site is well worth a visit.
 Gendered narratives aside, there are two important things about the antiquarians who explored the prehistoric record before archaeology coalesced as a discipline: (1) they were obsessive enough that they tended to dig at more than one site, and (2) many of them left behind detailed records and maps of their findings.

 The important thing about this history is that their archived maps and records can often provide a jumping off point for further exploration and excavation.
 Archaeologists never simply parachute into a region, shovel in hand, and start digging willy-nilly.
 There’s a significant amount of research ground work that goes into selecting a site, and much of it involves familiarizing yourself with the history of archaeological work that has been conducted in the area before.